MarB-T/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10-add.py: function to add two integers and return sum 11-pow.py: function that computes a to the power of b and return the value.
-12-fizzbuzz.py: function that prints numbers 1 to 100 replacing multiples of 3 by Fizz and those of 5 by FizzBuzz
+12-fizzbuzz.py: function that prints numbers 1 to 100 replacing multiples of 3 by Fizz and those of 5 by FizzBuzz 13-insert_number.c: Inserts a node in an ordered linked list